Sinitax/LinuxWacomAreaMappingTool/README.md

 By default the settings will only stay in effect until reboot.
 To make the changes persistent, one must recover the last set values when the tablet is plugged in.

 There is an example `tablet-reset.sh` script included in the data directory which can be configured as a startup application.
+Since the script relies on relative paths for accessing other tools, one must create a symlink stored in `/usr/bin/` to access the script without specifying the full path.
+Copying the script itself will not work.

 ### Dependencies